michel2323/juliacon2020/paper.md

-Solving optimal power flow is an important tool in the secure and cost effective operation of the transmission power grids. `ExaPF.jl` aims to implement a reduced method for solving the optimal power flow problem (OPF) fully on GPUs.
-Reduced methods enforce the constraints, represented here by the power flow's (PF) system of nonlinear equations, separately at each iteration of the optimization in the reduced space.
+Solving optimal power flow is an important tool in the secure and cost effective operation of the transmission power grids. `ExaPF.jl` aims to implement a reduced space method for solving the optimal power flow problem (OPF) fully on GPUs.
+Reduced space methods enforce the constraints, represented here by the power flow's (PF) system of nonlinear equations, separately at each iteration of the optimization in the reduced space.
 This paper describes the API of `ExaPF.jl` for solving the power flow's nonlinear equations entirely on the GPU.